 Cell C2 used in the criteria contains a zero value, so the formula will produce exactly the same result you see in the screenshot above.

 Example 4.
-COUNTIF formulas for non-contiguous ranges
+COUNTIF formulas for non-contiguous ranges (OR logic)

 =COUNTIFS(B2:B11,">0", D2:D11,">0") to find out how many products have a value greater than "0" both in column B and column D.